 Skinny Egg Salad

-Egg salad is the comfort food of sandwiches and my version is made healthier by using Greek yogurt and it turned out so creamy dreamy delicious.
-No matter how you serve skinny egg salad- as an appetizer with crackers, over greens, as a sandwich spread or wrap-style; it’s always a picnic favorite.
+Egg salad is the comfort food of sandwiches and my version is made healthier by using Greek yogurt or you can use a healthy mayo.
+It turned out so creamy dreamy delicious.
+No matter how you serve this skinny egg salad – as an appetizer with crackers, over greens, as a sandwich spread or wrap-style; it’s always a picnic favorite.

 WHAT MAKES THIS EGG SALAD HEALTHY